lwylam/GUI_CDPR_Control/README.md

 A simple GUI for CDPR robots built with up to 8 Teknic motors.

 ## Preparation
-The 5 files listed below are all the minimal needed files to run a cable robot with this graphical user interface (GUI).
+The 6 files listed below are all the minimal needed files to run a cable robot with this graphical user interface (GUI).
 Always keep these files in the same folder.
 Upon successful run of the programme, a new folder named **Data Log** will be created and simple log files are saved within automatically.

 - CDPR-GUI.exe
 - lastPos.txt
 - model.json
 - sFoundation20.dll
 - traj.csv
+- extern.csv

 Please feel free to download this repository as a package to run the programme.